-- 17.1 Generally employees with issues of concern should raise these with their Line Manager.
-If this is felt to be inappropriate employees could consult a more senior manager, their Departmental Admin Officer or their Chief Officer.
+- 17.1 The Council's whistleblowing arrangements are set out in its Whistleblowing Policy.
+Generally employees with issues of concern should raise these with their Line Manager.
+If this is felt to be inappropriate employees could consult a more senior manager or their Assistant Director/Director.
 On rare occasions staff may need to take their concerns outside the normal management structure.
-The possible routes available for employees are:- - A To contact the HR Department. - B To contact the Managing Director. - 17.2 If employees need to take their concerns outside the Authority they should contact - C Their Trade Union through their union representative - D Using the number displayed in Anti-Fraud Policy notices or the documentation received on the induction course - 17.3 Employees should be aware that an employee who raises an issue should not be subject to sanctions, harassment or abuse.
+The possible routes available for employees are:- - A To contact the HR Department. - B To contact the Managing Director. - 17.2 If employees need to take their concerns outside the Authority they should seek advice before doing so and contact: - C Their Trade Union through their union representative

+- D Using the number displayed in Anti-Fraud Policy notices or the documentation received on the induction course - 17.3 Employees should be aware that an employee who raises an issue should not be subject to sanctions, harassment or abuse.
 If this is found to be the case the disciplinary procedure will be invoked.